proxmox/ceph/ceph/doc/dev/developer_guide/testing_integration_tests/tests-integration-testing-teuthology-intro.rst

 least one test.
 Understanding the actual logic that drives this requires reading the teuthology source code.

+Note: some suites are now using a **nested subset** feature that automatically applies a subset to a carefully chosen set of YAML configurations.
+You may disable this behavior (for some custom filtering, perhaps) using the ``--no-nested-subset`` option.

 The ``--limit`` option only runs the first ``N`` tests in the suite: this is rarely useful, however, because there is no way to control which test will be first.